-Applicants must possess a Bachelor's degree with a minimum cumulative grade point average of 2.70 on a scale of 4.30, or equivalent.
-Applicants are also required to submit a Statement of Purpose and two letters of recommendation.
+- Bachelor's degree with a minimum cumulative grade point average of 2.70 on a scale of 4.30, or equivalent.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.